Solving the Offline and Online Min-Max Problem of Non-smooth Submodular-Concave Functions: A Zeroth-Order Approach

 To guarantee the existence and computability of saddle points, certain structural assumptions are typically required.
 The rich structure of submodularity enables us to exploit combinatorial properties when analysing and solving these min-max problems.
 Previous studies that analysed leveraging submodularity in offline min--max problems include \cite{adibi2022minimax}.
 Here, the authors considered offline min-max problems with convex-submodular objective functions.
 They showed that obtaining saddle points is hard up to any approximation for that class of problems, and introduced new notions of near-optimality.
 Based on these notions, the authors provide algorithmic procedures for solving convex-submodular min-max problems and characterise their convergence rates and computational complexity.
+Since minimisation and maximisation of submodular functions are fundamentally different problems \cite{bach2013learning}, a direct comparison of the results of this work and \citep{adibi2022minimax} is not sensible.
 In \cite{mualem2024submodular}, the authors considered submodular offline integer min-max and offline integer max-min problems and they have established a systematic study of min-max optimisation for combinatorial problems.
 They have mapped the theoretical approximability of max-min submodular optimisation, and also obtained some understanding of the approximability of min-max submodular optimisation.
 In this work, we are going to consider the case of both offline and online submodular-concave non-smooth mixed-integer max-min and min-max problems to fill this gap in the literature of combinatorial min-max problems.